Azure/azure-docs-sdk-java/docs-ref-services/preview/sdk-template-readme.md

 Briefly explain each operation, but include enough clarity to explain complex or otherwise tricky operations.

 If possible, use the same example snippets that your in-code documentation uses.
-For example, use the snippets in your `ReadmeSamples.java` that `embedme` ingests via its [alternate syntax](https://github.com/zakhenry/embedme#alternate-embedding-syntax) directive.
+For example, use the snippets in your `ReadmeSamples.java` that `codesnippet-maven-plugin` ingests via its [README syntax](https://github.com/Azure/azure-sdk-tools/tree/main/packages/java-packages/codesnippet-maven-plugin#injecting-codesnippets-into-readmes).
 The `ReadmeSamples.java` file containing the snippets should reside alongside your package's code, and should be validated in an automated fashion.

 Each example in the *Examples* section starts with an H3 that describes the example.
 At the top of this section, just